 4. Watch the surfers on the North Shore

 If you’re after some beach vibes, head up to Oahu’s famous North Shore – a popular spot for surfers – even some of the world’s most famous surfers.
 If you want to jump in the water yourself, there’s plenty of beach parks you can stop at for a swim along the North Shore.

 There’s plenty of waterfalls to see on Oahu, but my top picks are Maunawili and Manoa falls.
 February 2023 Update: Maunawili Falls is temporarily closed until summer 2023.

 The hike to Maunawili Falls takes you along a muddy and rocky trail adjacent to a creek.
 You’ll have to cross the creek a couple of times to reach the falls.

 After about an hour, you’ll reach the seven metre waterfall and you can go for a swim in the waterhole.

 The trailhead is located off Maunawili Road in Kailua.
-There’s no carpark but you should be able to find a spot in nearby streets.
+Be aware that there’s no carpark here.

 Manoa Falls is also a must see waterfall – and you may recognise the area as this is where some of Jurassic Park was filmed.

 The path to the 46 metre Manoa Falls is an easy one, although it can get muddy in places.
 The hike is 2.6km return and takes about 45 minutes each way.